-For large-scale convex optimization problems like \eqref{eq:original-pb}, primal--dual splitting algorithms \cite{bot14,kom15,yan18,con19,mis19, sal20, con20} are well suited, as they are easy to implement and typically show state-of-the-art performance.
-The fully split algorithms do not require the ability to project onto the constraint space $\{x \in \sX :\ \mL x = b\}$.
+For large-scale convex optimization problems like \eqref{eq:original-pb}, primal--dual splitting algorithms \citep{bot14,kom15,con19,con20} are well suited, as they are easy to implement and typically show state-of-the-art performance.
+The fully-split algorithms do not require the ability to project onto the constraint space $\{x \in \sX :\ \mL x = b\}$, and are therefore particularly adequate in the applications mentioned above.
 Precisely, we say that an iterative algorithm is fully split if it produces a sequence of iterates $(x^k)_{k \geq 0} \in \sX^{\N}$ converging to the solution $x^\star$ of \eqref{eq:original-pb}, using only computations of $\nabla F$ and multiplications by $\mL$ and $\mL^T$, the transpose of $\mL$.

-There exist several fully split primal--dual algorithms well suited to solve Problem~\eqref{eq:original-pb} and even more general problems~\cite{com12,con13,vu13}.
-In particular, we can mention the algorithm first proposed in~\cite{lor11}, and rediscovered independently as the PDFP2O algorithm~\cite{che13} and the Proximal Alternating Predictor-Corrector (PAPC) algorithm~\cite{dro15}.
+There exist several fully-split primal--dual algorithms well suited to solve Problem~\eqref{eq:original-pb} and even more general problems~\citep{com12,con13,vu13,yan18,mis19,sal20}.
+In particular, we can mention the algorithm first proposed in \citet{lor11}, and rediscovered independently as the PDFP2O algorithm~\citep{che13} and the Proximal Alternating Predictor-Corrector (PAPC) algorithm \citep{dro15}.
 For simplicity, we name it the PAPC algorithm.
-When applied to Problem~\eqref{eq:original-pb}, with $F$ strongly convex, the PAPC has been proved to converge linearly in~\cite{sal20}.
+When applied to Problem~\eqref{eq:original-pb}, with $F$ strongly convex, the PAPC has been proved to converge linearly by Salim et al.~\citep{sal20}.

 In this paper, we focus on the complexity of fully split algorithms to solve Problem~\eqref{eq:original-pb}, which is of primary importance in large-scale applications.
 That is, we study the number of gradient computations and matrix multiplications necessary to reach a given accuracy.
 We first derive lower bounds for these two quantities.
-No algorithm is known, matching these lower bounds, although nearly optimal algorithms exist in the case $b=0$~\cite{dvi21}.
+No algorithm is known, matching these lower bounds, although nearly optimal algorithms exist in the case $b=0$~\citep{dvi21}.
 Then, we propose a new accelerated primal--dual algorithm, which matches the lower bounds, and thus is optimal.
-Our algorithm can be viewed as an accelerated version of the PAPC algorithm. \\
+Our algorithm can be viewed as an accelerated version of the PAPC algorithm.